michaelalex94536/GRCProjects/README.md

 ## GRC projects I've put together

 #### Developed and tested using GNU Radio Companion 3.10.1.1 on a Linux system using Ubuntu 22.04.2 LTS.
 Most of the projects require the use of an RTL-SDR dongle (or equivalent) for capturing signals from the air.
 Each folder contains a project with a *.grc file, a corresponding *.py file, and a *.pdf file that shows the project blocks layout.
 The only file one really needs is the *.grc file.
 Some folders might contain multiple, related projects.
 For projects that require signal transmission, we will use a HackRF or an ADALM Pluto.
 Each project description below gives more details about what the project requires, as well as a brief explanation of what's going on.
-Projects are listed in no special order.
+Projects are listed in no special order, but I've tried to keep the ones that don't require external hardware near the top.

 ### Project descriptions
 #### DTMF_generator